Looking after your mental health while working during the coronavirus outbreak

 - If you have ongoing health or mental health conditions, even if they aren't disclosed, your employer has a duty to make reasonable adjustments.
 In this case this could include home working, additional support from managers, or equipment.

 - It's quite likely that we will need to accept a certain amount of distress and anxiety relating to the outbreak, in the short and medium term.
 If you have self-care techniques that work for you, try and make sure that you have what you need.
 You may need to think differently - for example doing exercise workouts from videos instead of attending classes.
 You may want to consider looking at mindfulness practice or finding ways to help others in your community.
-Self-compassion, and support for others is going to be very important.

 Tips for Employers and Leaders